dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ave cost = 167.750000
 ```

-As usual we have a large cost for the first value --- we can eliminate
+As usual we have a large cost for the first value.
+We can eliminate
-this by either doing a warmup or a prefetch (see chapter 3 of the
+this by either doing a warmup or a doing a prefetch into the icache
-arm1176 manual).
-You can see this by running the code again:
+(see chapter 3 of the arm1176 manual).
+You can see this by running the
+code again:

 ```
 0: rising	= 158 cycles
 1: falling	= 158 cycles